begservice/strapi-plugin-magic-link-v5/README.md

 A secure passwordless authentication solution for Strapi, allowing users to log in via email links without requiring passwords.

+---

+## ⚠️ LICENSE & USAGE NOTICE

+**This is proprietary commercial software.**

+- ❌ **NOT** open source or free to use
+- ❌ **NOT** licensed under MIT, Apache, or similar permissive licenses
+- ✅ Requires a **valid commercial license** for production use
+- ✅ Source code is visible for transparency and evaluation only

+**Using this software without a valid license is copyright infringement.**

+📄 See [LICENSE](./LICENSE) for full terms
+💼 Purchase a license: [Your Website]
+📧 Questions?
+Contact: [Your Email]

+---

 ![Magic Link Overview](pics/pic6.png)

 ## Core Features!